What Is a VoIP Number?

 Unlike conventional phones, you can choose an area code for your VoIP phone number outside of your city or state.
 This feature allows an individual or business owner to make calls to an area code of their choosing and not get charged for a long-distance call.

-This also means that a business owner can assign themselves a local number to establish credibility.
+This also means that business owners can assign themselves a local number to establish credibility.
 This can be helpful for businesses that have more than one location.
 It can also be useful for those who would like several local numbers to route to one location.

 However, if the area code that is assigned to the phone is for one specific city, like Los Angeles, but the VoIP phone is in New York, then you’re effectively placing calls from Los Angeles.
 Location of where you place calls is no longer an issue.

 Phones are no longer stationary.
 In the past, if you moved, the telephone company got called to update the new number at the new location.
 Most of the time, a service technician had to come out to set up the new phones.

 However, VoIP number portability is another option, saving any business owner unnecessary downtime.
 Regardless of the location, the VoIP phone can still use the same phone number.
 All that is needed is reliable IP connectivity.

 Number portability means there is no need to change the phone number if a business chooses to use VoIP service.
 There is no need to make changes to the website, business cards, or marketing materials.
 Move over your old number and continue operating as usual!

 Toll-free calling is no longer just for large enterprises.
 Small and medium-sized businesses can now receive toll-free calls with the use of VoIP numbers.
 While it varies from provider to provider, most will provide either free or very inexpensive toll-free calling.